 What is the main airport called?

 Birmingham Airport (BHX).Opens external site in a new window Birmingham Airport, also known as BHX, was previously known as Birmingham International Airport and is located in Solihill around 13km (8 miles) from the city centre of Birmingham in the United Kingdom.
 It comprises of two terminal buildings and services international flights.

 Arriving in Birmingham

-The helpful staff at Birmingham Airport will be waiting to greet you when you land and assist you with your needs.
+The helpful staff at Birmingham Airport will greet you when you land and assist with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Birmingham from Birmingham Airport

 Getting to and from Birmingham Airport is easy, with many different transport options to choose from including public transport and app-based rideshare services.
 If you’d like to travel by train, the airport is linked to the Birmingham International Station via a free and fast Rail Link service from the terminal.
 From here you can be connected via a vast network of destinations inside and outside Birmingham city.
 National Express bus services also depart from the airport terminal to Birmingham city centre.
 Licensed Black Taxis operate from the Birmingham Airport just outside the main terminal and Arrow Cars offer private car transfers, with prearranged pickups directly on the front of the building.
 Private shuttle services are also available to take you to your final destination.
 Rental cars are a great option to explore the city and wider region, and you’ll find several major car rental companies desks located in the Arrivals area of Birmingham Airport.
 Rental car collection points are next to the entrance of Car Park 4, around a five-minute walk from the terminal.